 Transforming the Vision into Reality: City Initiatives

-, and also adopted the Overlake Master Plan and Implementation Strategy
+and Overlake Master Plan and Implementation Strategy

-.
-That plan calls for a number of public investments in Overlake over the course of several years in order to support current and future redevelopment efforts.
+call for a number of public investments in Overlake over the course of several years in order to support current and future redevelopment efforts.
 This page highlights those public investments.

 Jump to: Overlake Access Ramp

 | South Detention Vault